f0ldspace/notes/Vaping.md

+---
+id: Vaping
+aliases:
+  - Misc infodump
+tags: []
+---

 > [!warning] README
 > Vaping is largely an unknown and risk:reward is highly personal and based on your values and your mind, don't start vaping because you see a single post online.

 > [!info]- Info
 > [[Health]], [[Productivity]]
-Last Update: **May-2025**
+> Last Update: **May-2025**

 ---

 # Misc infodump

 - Vaping is absolutely safer than smoking
-- The lung risk of vaping is *likely* offset by regular cardio exercise
+- The lung risk of vaping is _likely_ offset by regular cardio exercise
 - Nicotine probably enhances productivity (task initiation and agency)
 - Nicotine does enhance, focus, memory, mood and lowers stress
 - Vaping is less addictive than cigarettes

 # Usage